seeq12/sockpuppet/README.md

 | 1553541568.51422 | 1553541568.51422 | 2      | down    | `http` | HTTP/1.1 404... | `4854545`... |           |
 | 1553541569.4118  | 1553541569.5256  | 1      | down    | `http` | HTTP/1.1 200 OK | `4854545`... | `3c21`... |

-Sockpuppet applies two transformations that deviate from the literal data traveling over the socket:
+Sockpuppet applies three transformations that deviate from the literal data traveling over the socket:

 1. Chunked HTTP transfers are un-chunkified in the `data` column (both ways).
 2. Websocket packets are unmasked in `data` even though the `headings` column may contain a frame with masking.
+Any continuation frame headers are dropped.
+3. Deflate/gzip content is decoded.

-It's also worth noting that HTTP request headers are logged in their rewritten form to make the request/response conversation more coherent.
+It's also worth noting that HTTP request headers are logged in their rewritten form to make the request/response conversation more coherent/replayable.

 ## Authors